justirva09/ReactJS-boilerplate-With-Atomic-Design/README.md

 yarn start
 ```

+## Features

+1. Atomic Design Folder Structure.
+2. Import with Absolute path (e.g: import { View } from 'component').
+3. Already integrated with Redux and Firebase.
+4. API instance with axios.
+5. Easy to use!

 ## How to Contribute

 For managing code control and PR candidate, please follow previous commit and branch flow.